extcode/contacts/Documentation/Index.rst

    :Description:
       Contacts is a TYPO3 extension for handling contacts (companies, persons).
-      People and companies can be related to each other.
+      Persons and companies can be related to each other.
       Both can have multiple addresses and other contact data.

    :Keywords: